 Directed by Lance Acord, the cinematographer best known for Lost in Translation and Being John Malkovich, the two-minute ad shows the much-loved alien from Steven Spielberg’s 1982 classic returning to earth to meet Elliot’s young family.

 - Laura Snoad

 Boy, does Sky know how to pull at our heartstrings.
 For its 2019 Christmas ad, directed by Lance Acord, the broadcaster has reunited probably one of the world’s best-loved aliens with his childhood pal.
-If you had any doubt about which extra-terrestrial we were referring to, it is of course ET form Steven Spielberg’s 1982 classic of the same name.
+If you had any doubt about which extra-terrestrial we were referring to, it is, of course, ET from Steven Spielberg’s 1982 classic of the same name.
 In the two-minute short Henry Thomas, the actor that played 10-year-old Elliot in ET all the way back in 1982 is reunited with his best friend 37 years after the film first hit the cinemas.

 The spot mimics elements of Spielberg’s film, from the moment when the kids (including the spitting image of a young Drew Barrymore) and ET are screaming their heads off when they discover each other, to the famous bike-flying scene.
-There’s even echoes of John Williams’ award-winning score.
+There are even echoes of John Williams’ award-winning score.